rhdhorchestrator/rhdhorchestrator.github.io/content/blog/installing-orchestrator-via-rhdh-chart.md

 ### Dynamic Plugins

-Some additional plugins are required to be activated to allow Orchestrator to function.
+Optionally, some workflows that users may use will send notifications to RHDH during their run.
+To run these types of workflows with Orchestrator, some additional plugins are required to be activated to allow Orchestrator to function.
 Please add these plugins to the values.yaml file used in the RHDH chart:

 ```
     plugins: